Summary Offences and Other Legislation Amendment Bill 2019

 4.41 pmMrs FRECKLINGTONMixed

-As Leader of the Opposition, stated the LNP did not oppose the bill but believed it did not go far enough, supporting LNP amendments for tougher penalties.
+As Leader of the Opposition, did not oppose the bill but argued it did not go far enough.
+Called for support of LNP amendments delivering mandatory jail time for repeat offenders and stricter bail laws.

 4.47 pmHon.
 AJ LYNHAMSupports